 If you've purchased garden furniture in the past, then you'll know that there's a variety of different materials, costs, and styles to choose from.
 The big problem can be finding furniture with the qualities and features you want, without paying the big bucks.

 Teak for example is extremely durable, it is naturally high in oils making it highly resistant to the erratic British climate, but it is very expensive to buy.
 Or you may prefer traditional wrought iron furniture, but again it’s expensive, and it rusts.
 Yes, it looks great, but it requires a high level of care and attention to keep it looking great, plus it is bloomin' heavy.

 Don't get me wrong, I love wrought iron.
 It's a beautiful material that makes for stunning outdoor furniture.
 But I don't think people truly appreciate how heavy a wrought iron table really is, and how much work is involved just in looking after it.
 However, cast aluminium garden furniture on the other-hand ticks all the boxes for Lazy Susan...

-Cast aluminium garden furniture is high in quality, sophisticated in appearance and style, but it is relatively low in cost.
+Cast aluminium garden furniture is high in quality and sophisticated in appearance and style, but it is relatively low in cost.

 The technique involved in the production of casting aluminium, whereby the liquid metal is poured into casts or moulds, allows for a high degree of detail, hence the intricate patterns and designs you just don't see with other metal garden furniture.